Making Serial Dictatorships Fair: Discussion

-To insist on strategyproofness, the planner does not condition her choice of serial order on agents' reported preferences.
-Without knowledge of the preference profile, justified envy is evaluated in expected terms, and optimality of the mechanism depends on the underlying distribution of preferences.
 One possible alternative is to adopt a distributionally robust perspective.
 For example, if information about preferences is limited or imprecise, the planner can consider a worst-case approach which assumes that once a serial order is chosen, nature selects preferences to maximize the number of justified envy cases.
 Another alternative is to allow some features of the serial order to depend on agents' preferences in a way that does not violate strategyproofness.
 One such avenue is to consider \textit{sequential dictatorships} \citep{papai2001strategyproof, ehlers2003coalitional}, where dictators can be chosen as a function of earlier agents' matches.
 These extensions are left for future work.